 Baingan Bharta, is a dish commonly prepared in the North region of India.
 Also known as Ringda no Oddo in Gujrati, it is originally a curry of smoked eggplant mixed with spring onion greens and spices.
 Traditionally, the eggplant used to be smeared with oil and garlic and roasted in a charcoal fire.
 With time, this technique evolved and we can prepare the same dish on the regular flame stove.
 In my home, we have an induction stove and hence I decided to try a baked version of this recipe.
+Best enjoyed with Khichdi / Lentils and Rice pressured cooked, this is a favorite recipe in the winters.

 Baked Baingan Bharta